Birds of Australia - page structure

 If there are different races (=subspecies), these will form the highest-level subdivision.
 For race of any species, the subdivision is always by:

 Any of these sections can be subdivided again into:

-Behaviour - we observe and attempt to document certain behavioural patterns, but do not have any systematic knowledge of bird species' behaviour.
+We observe and attempt to document certain behavioural patterns, but do not have any systematic knowledge of bird species' behaviour.
 Where known, a basic summary of key behavioural patterns is now given in a table.